 Travelling through the Andes by train affords views from a different perspective and allowed us to see far more than is visible by road or plane.
-It also gave us an opportunity to explore archeological sights, visit local artisan markets and the unique Lake Titicaca.
+It also gave us an opportunity to explore archeological sites, visit local artisan markets, and explore the unique Lake Titicaca.

 On this journey, it was definitely the journey rather than the destination that was the highlight of our trip.
-It is suited to anyone who loves exploring new territory… with a touch of luxury.
+The Belmond Andean Explorer train is suited to anyone who loves exploring new territory… with a touch of luxury.

 This article has been revised and updated from its original publication on May 19, 2019.